What is Backlight Bleed and How Can You Fix It?

 Flashlight

 Much more common than clouding is flashlighting, a type of backlight bleed that appears along the edges of displays.
-Flashlighting is less of a nuisance because it’s more easily hidden.

 How to Fix Backlight Bleed

-Maybe you’re already in the trenches with a backlight bleed, though, and don’t have the funds to drop on a pricey new monitor.
-Fear not – below are some solutions for backlight bleed!
+Maybe you’re already in the trenches with a backlight bleed and don’t have the funds to drop on a pricey new monitor.

 Adjust Your Brightness

-Bright screens are nice to look at, sure, but not ideal for backlight bleeds.
+Bright screens are nice to look at, but not ideal for backlight bleeds.
 Reduce your brightness to a level that’s visible but not at 100%.

 This method should work if:

-Adjusting brightness levels probably won’t work for massive screens or sizable bleeds, but it’s always an option for a quick remedy.
+Adjusting brightness levels won’t work for massive screens or sizable bleeds, but it’s always an option for a quick remedy.

 Loosen the Frame

-The frame is what holds your display in place, and sometimes, their screws are too tight.
 Screws that are too snug cause backlight bleeding, especially flash lighting.
 Tight screws also make screens warp and bend, leading to more display issues.

-All you need to do is take a screwdriver and loosen the screws on the frame.
-Turn your monitor back on, and your backlight bleed should appear at least slightly reduced.
+Turn your monitor back on, and your backlight bleed should be slightly reduced.

 Clean the LCD